kallegrens/immich-migrator/README.md

 ### 1. Prepare a unified credentials file

+> [!CAUTION]
+> Never commit your `.immich.env` file to version control!
+Add it to `.gitignore` to protect your API keys.

-The tool now expects a single, unified credentials file that contains credentials for both the old and new Immich servers.
-By default the CLI will look for `~/.immich.env` if you don't pass a credentials path explicitly.
+The tool expects a single credentials file containing both old and new server details.
+By default, it looks for `~/.immich.env`.

-Create a file at `~/.immich.env` (or copy the example `.immich.env.example`):
+Create `~/.immich.env` (or copy from `.immich.env.example`):

 ```bash
 # ~/.immich.env